dylandjian/SuperGo/README.md

 # TODO (in order of priority)

-* Dihedral group of board for more training samples
+* Optimization ?
-* Sample random rotation or reflection in dihedral group during MCTS
+* MCTS
+  * Multithreading of search (cant multiprocess because of virtual loss, but useless in Python) ?
 * File of constants that match the paper constants
 * OGS / KGS API
 * Better Komi ?